uli-weltersbach/XPathTools/readme.md

 ![Paste XML structure](https://github.com/uli-weltersbach/XPathInformation/blob/master/ReasonCodeExample.XPathInformation/VisualStudioIntegration/Resources/Screenshot-XML%20Structure%20paste.png)

-The extension has been tested with Visual Studio 2012 and Visual Studio 2013 but might work with older versions if tweaked; the source is available from https://github.com/uli-weltersbach/XPathInformation.
+The extension has been tested with Visual Studio 2012 and later but might work with older versions if tweaked; the source is available from https://github.com/uli-weltersbach/XPathInformation.

 Please use https://github.com/uli-weltersbach/XPathInformation/issues for feature requests and bug reports.